trivoallan/edx-platform/docs/en_us/course_authors/source/building_course/establish_grading_policy.rst

 Students see the due date in the course accordian under the subsection title.
 For example:

 .. image::  ../Images/Subsection_due_date.png
-  :alt: Image of subsection due dates in the course accordian
+  :alt: Image of subsection due dates in the course accordion

 There are several problems in this subsection, all due November 3, 2013 at 23:30 UTC.